josipursan/ML/Playground/k_means/3540e17_k_means_first_working_version_explained.md

 ```
 You will notice that the `compute and update` section of the algorithm is in a non-infinite for loop.
 This is only for testing purposes, and will be later changed.
-In order to make this work like it should, each iteration **i** needs to look at iteration **i-1** whether there were any changes in datapoint assignments to cluster centroids - if there wasn't, algorithm has converged
+In order to make this work like it should, each iteration **i** needs to look at iteration **i-1** whether there were any changes in datapoint assignments to cluster centroids, or if the cluster centroid position changed after computing its new position - if there wasn't, algorithm has converged.

 ## Chunk 4 - computing distances to all centroids
 ```python